fteodoro803/melbourne-pt-widget/README.md

 ### Decisions
 - Every variable will be of String type, because the API handles the numbers in strings

+### Bugs
+- Buses just seem kinda iffy
+  - Maybe remove them for now?
+  - The 907 Mitcham bus, for example, returns no data when going towards Mitcham, but does when towards the city
+  - But there is data on the PTV Planner and on Google Maps
+    - this might be because they get the bus departure times from their database and/or is hardcoded according to the schedule
+- Crash when if a Route has a null departure time (may be solved with new Confirmation screen)
+  - Example 1:
+    - Bus
+    - Location: -37.811359153253406,144.96215876061984
+    - Route: 907 Mitcham
+- Crash when Selecting a null Bus Route, then going back and selecting another
+  - Example 1
+    - Bus
+    - Location: -37.761665989492705,144.9422826877412
+    - Route: 509 Melville Road/Hope Street

 <details>
   <summary><h2><b>Python/Template</b></h2></summary>